patrickjmann/WG_Usage_Statistics/README.md

 # WG_Usage_Statistics
 WestGrid Usage statistics

 * Various python scripts to pull CCDB statistics.
-Note that the api key needs to be set somewhere.

 Note that access keys for the api need to be set before running the script.
 The script reads:
 * USAGE_API_KEY